Utah Tech University: Polytechnic academic model

-In 2016, Utah Tech made the decision to pivot towards becoming a comprehensive polytechnic university.
-A polytechnic model was selected because it relies on the university’s instructional model of “active learning. active life,” that focuses on career preparation and engagement in regional economic and workforce growth and development.
+In 2016, UT made the decision to pivot its curriculum towards becoming a comprehensive polytechnic university.
+A polytechnic model was selected because it relies on the university's instructional model of "active learning. active life," that focuses on career preparation and engagement in regional economic and workforce growth and development.
 UT specializes in three core principles of a polytechnic university, including active and applied student learning, student career preparation and development, and industry collaboration.

 Booth Honors Program

 The mission of the Booth Honors Program at Utah Tech is to “attract a diverse community of highly capable and motivated individuals who challenge one another in a lifelong pursuit of learning.”
 The Honors Program allows students access to priority registration, scholarship opportunities that provide students with research and travel grants, and small, discussion formatted classes that cover a wide range of topics, like HON 3010: Science and Nature Writing or HON 3010: Super Heroes and Citizenship.
 Students involved in the Honors Program are also granted access to an exclusive honors space in the Holland Centennial Commons, which serves as a spot for students to study, read, meet and socialize with other Honors students.